Óscar Córdoba: International career

 Córdoba made his debut for the Colombia national team in a friendly against Costa Rica on 31 March 1993.
-He has gone on to make over 70 appearances for his country, making him the most capped goalkeeper in the history of Colombian international football.
+He went on to make over 70 appearances for his country, making him the most capped goalkeeper in the history of Colombian international football.

 In the 1994 FIFA World Cup qualification he started in every game and conceded only two goals making him the best goalkeeper in the playoffs.
 He played a key role in the 2001 Copa América, playing five of six games, and winning the tournament with no goals conceded.
 Along with Miguel Calero, the Colombian side kept their net virgin throughout the tournament, first time to ever happen in the Copa América.
 He also won the award for best goalkeeper in the tournament.
 He played in the 2003 FIFA Confederations Cup where Colombia came fourth.

 On 10 September 2003, Córdoba surpassed René Higuita's record of 68 caps, to become Colombia's all-time record goalkeeper.
 He was called up to the Colombia national team for his final time in October 2009 as the third goalkeeper in a FIFA World Cup qualifier for the CONMEBOL.